batpox/SimpleLangInterpreter/README.md

 The console output is redirected to a interpreterOutput.txt file in the user's documentation foldere.

 This is ongoing.
 Next steps:
-A. Adding complex type
+A. Adding language error handling
-B. Language for motion description
+B. Adding Test project

 Enjoy!